Life on Campus

 Shane Murphy, Ph.D.

 Dr. Murphy is currently researching the reliability and validity of the proposed diagnosis of internet gaming disorder.
-His interests and skills in health psychology motivated him to co-develop a new evidence-based graduate training program for alcohol and drug counselors, the M.S. in Addiction Studies, which has begun admitting students for fall 2019.
+His interests and skills in health psychology motivated him to co-develop a new evidence-based graduate training program for alcohol and drug counselors, the M.S. in Addiction Studies, which began admitting students in fall 2019.
 He has over 20 refereed publications, 20 book chapters, has written 3 books and has edited three major volumes in sport and health psychology.
-He served on American Psychological Association’s (APA) Council of Representatives 2016-2018 and is a member of the APA’s President’s Advisory Council on Applied Psychology.
+He served on American Psychological Association’s (APA) Council of Representatives 2016-2018 and most recently served as a member of the APA’s President’s Advisory Council on Applied Psychology.